Salesforce

 The selected field will be inserted at the cursor's position in the document with information populated based on the matter.

-Inserting Bookmark Fields into a Document/Template
+Inserting Fields into a Template for Use Across Multiple Matters

 Turning on Content Control Field Shading